ZOA-account/incident-reporting/InstallationGuide.md

 ### Creating a SharePoint Site and Lists

-1. Create a [SharePoint team site (link to instruction)](https://support.office.com/en-gb/article/create-a-site-in-sharepoint-online-4d1e11bf-8ddc-499d-b889-2b48d10b1ce8) for hosting your SharePoint list "databases" and name it **Incident Reporting Admin**.
-Choose **Other options** > **Team site** to create a team site without an Office 365 group attached (regular team sites will not work with list templates).
-Make sure the time zone is set to your primary time zone under **Advanced settings**
+1. Go to https://\<yourtennant>-admin.sharepoint.com/_layouts/15/online/AdminHome.aspx#/siteManagement > click on **Create** > **Other options**.

+1. Choose the **Team site** template and name it **Incident Reporting Admin**.

+1. Choose **English** as your primary language.
+If you choose another language, you will need to [edit the template file](https://developers.de/blogs/nadine_storandt/archive/2009/03/18/moss-how-to-change-list-site-template-language.aspx) but this solution is not tested by us

+1. Under **Advanced settings** make sure to set your primary time zone, and click **Finish** to create the site

+> Note: Team sites with an Office 365 attached will not currently work with list templates.
+This is why we go through **Other options** to create a team site without an Office 365 group.

 > Note: This SharePoint site will **not** be accesible for regular users after we set the permissions later on, and therefore you should not publish your PowerApps application on a modern page here, only your "databases."
 Hint: you might want to preserve names like "Incident Reporting" for a SharePoint site to publish the application on

-2. Go to https://\<yourtennant>.sharepoint.com/_layouts/15/ManageFeatures.aspx, find Team Collaboration Lists and click on **Activate** if it is not already active.
+5. Go to https://\<yourtennant>.sharepoint.com/_layouts/15/ManageFeatures.aspx, find Team Collaboration Lists and click on **Activate** if it is not already active

-1. Go to your team site in **SharePoint** > click the settings cogwheel > **Site Settings** or, if you are not seeing the button **Site Settings**, go the your site settings url: https://\<yourtennant>.sharepoint.com/sites/IncidentReportingAdmin/_layouts/15/settings.aspx
+1. Go to your **Incident Reporting Admin** team site in **SharePoint** (/sites/incidentreportingadmin/) > click the settings cogwheel > **Site Settings** or, if you are not seeing the button **Site Settings**, go the your site settings url: https://\<yourtennant>.sharepoint.com/sites/IncidentReportingAdmin/_layouts/15/settings.aspx

 1. In the Web Designer Galleries column > click **List templates** and upload **app_admins.stp**, **incident_database.stp**, and **question_database.stp** via **FILES** > **Upload Document**